 The WHO strategy for schistosomiasis control over the years has been active detection of individuals with infection and treatment with praziquantel (PZQ).
 Mass treatment with no prior diagnosis is usually employed in high endemicity settings.
-For intestinal schistosomiasis, Kato-Katz thick smear (Katz 1972) is the recommended diagnostic technique because of its assumed sensitivity, ability to classify intensity of infection, ease of use in the field and low cost whereas the standard 10 mL filtration of urine is used for urinary schistosomiasis.
-Sensitivity of both the Kato-Katz and urine filtration depends on severity of the infection, and in low grade infections, sensitivity may be well below 30% (Booth 2003; Raso 2007).
-For Kato-Katz test for example, several stool specimens collected on different days are required to increase sensitivity.
+For intestinal schistosomiasis, Kato-Katz thick smear8 is the recommended diagnostic technique because of its assumed sensitivity, ability to classify intensity of infection, ease of use in the field and low cost whereas the standard 10 mL filtration of urine is used for urinary schistosomiasis.
+Sensitivity of both the Kato-Katz and urine filtration depends on severity of the infection, and in low grade infections, sensitivity may be well below 30%.9-10 For Kato-Katz test for example, several stool specimens collected on different days are required to increase sensitivity.

-With the scale up of schistosomiasis treatment and control through mass drug administration (MDA) within the preventive chemotherapy (PC) strategy, prevalence and intensity of infection have fallen significantly in most areas such that routinely used diagnostic tests are insensitive.
-Therefore, there is the need for a rapid, sensitive and easy-to-use at low cost diagnostic technique.
+The prevalence and intensity of infection have fallen significantly in most endemic areas through mass drug administration within the preventive chemotherapy strategy (ref).
+Undoubtedly, routinely used diagnostic tests such as Kato–Katz thick smear and urine filtration techniques are no longer sensitive.
+Therefore, sensitive and easy-to-use at low cost diagnostic is a necessity.
+Detection of Schistosoma circulating antigens using specific monoclonal antibodies has been shown promise (ref).
+High sensitivities in determining active infections have been achieved with assays for detection of the circulating cathodic antigen (CCA) and the circulating anodic antigen (CAA) in serum or urine.
+Research based on CCA has produced the point-of-care (POC) lateral flow urine cassette assay for diagnosis of schistosome infection (van Dam et al.), which has been validated in several studies (refs).
 Recent studies in settings in Africa have demonstrated that a market-ready urine-based CCA test is much more sensitive than Kato-Katz technique, even though it appears to suffer the same limitation of low sensitivity for low infection intensity.
-The CCA assay has been evaluated in different settings across geographic locations and studies have reported sensitivities of around 80% although sensitivity for urinary schistosomiasis is variable (van Dam 2004).
+The CCA assay has been evaluated in different settings across geographic locations and studies have reported sensitivities of around 80% although sensitivity for urinary schistosomiasis is variable.11

-There is no study that has systematically and robustly pooled data in a systematic review to provide reliable evidence on the performance of CCA tests although systematic reviews are widely regarded as the best form of evidence to inform public health decisions (Egger 1997; Higgins 2011).
-The WHO commissioned this study to test and assess the diagnostic accuracy of the urine-based CCA test in a systematic review and meta-analysis.
+There is no study that has systematically and robustly pooled data in a systematic review to provide reliable evidence on the performance of CCA tests although systematic reviews are widely regarded as the best form of evidence to inform public health decisions.12-13 The WHO commissioned this study to test and assess the diagnostic accuracy of the urine-based CCA test in a systematic review and meta-analysis.

 This review was conducted with the primary objective to assess diagnostic accuracy of POC-CCA test for the diagnosis of schistosome infections using stool-based Kato-Katz thick smear (for S. mansoni and S. japonicum,) or standard 10 mL urine filtration (for S. haematobium) as reference standard.
 The secondary objectives were to assess the performance of ELISA for CCA in serum or urine, or other CCA assays and cost of field application of POC-CCA as well as effect of geographic location, age, endemicity and prior treatment on the performance of CCA.
 The study also compared time required for preparation and application; and patient preference for POC-CCA versus Kato-Katz technique and standard 10 mL urine filtrate method.